Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Discussion

-A second crucial lesson from our work is that, as seen in, e.g., our real-world application, the type I error inflation due to misspecification of the null success rate in simulation-based tests can be substantial.
-The proposed approach yields a more robust test where type I error is under control no matter the null success rate, while, e.g., optimization over a subset of~$[0,1]$ for the unconditional threshold can result in an intermediate test with higher power~(see, e.g.,~\citet{yi2013exact}).
+A second crucial lesson from our work is that, as seen in, e.g., our real-world application, the type I error rate inflation due to misspecification of the null success rate in simulation-based tests can be substantial.
+The proposed approach yields a more robust test where type I errors are under control no matter the null success rate, while, e.g., optimization over a subset of~$[0,1]$ for the unconditional threshold can result in an intermediate test with higher power~\citep[see, e.g.,][]{yi2013exact}.

+In conclusion, in cases where type I control is of primary importance we recommend the consideration of exact tests (where tractable) instead of today's commonly-used tests for RA designs.
+Our evaluations of scenarios not involving early stopping show that the CX-S tests often had the highest power.
+The unconditional exact test could provide higher power than the CX-S test when early stopping is allowed or when type I error control is only enforced in a small set of parameters under the null hypothesis.
+In situations where approximate type I error control is acceptable, we again recommend considering the use of exact tests, as asymptotic tests may suffer from slow, non-monotonic, convergence of the type I error to the target level or it may not converge at all.